-The MDPL are serious with their arts, as every January, they will hold an Art Deco Weekend which closes traffic at Ocean Drive for a full-blown three day block party full of fun where guests will be served with food, musical entertainment and dances along with display and sales of crafts and antique cars.
+The MDPL is serious with their arts, every January, they will hold an Art Deco Weekend which closes traffic at Ocean Drive for a full-blown three-day block party full of fun where guests will be served with food, musical entertainment, and dances along with display and sales of crafts and antique cars.
 Due to this, you are advised to plan your visit accordingly as travel would be tougher.
-Traffic is also closed on every Memorial Day Weekend, the 4th of July and New Year’s Eve and navigation would be a lot harder and certain areas will be clogged by heavy traffic.
+Traffic is also closed every Memorial Day Weekend, the 4th of July, and New Year’s Eve, and navigation would be a lot harder and certain areas would be clogged by heavy traffic.

-1) If art, design and architecture is your thing, the Pelican Hotel is definitely the place to visit as its design is extremely unique and should be experienced, brewing from the creative minds of the folks at Diesel Jeans.
-The hotel experience at Pelican Hotel is very quirky, as each room tries to create vintage feel to themes such as Deco, Retro, Jungle, Tarzan, Cowboy, Brothel, Whorehouse and many other motifs.
+1) If art, design, and architecture are your thing, the Pelican Hotel is definitely the place to visit as its design is extremely unique and should be experienced, brewing from the creative minds of the folks at Diesel Jeans.
+The hotel experience at Pelican Hotel is very quirky, as each room tries to create a vintage feel to themes such as Deco, Retro, Jungle, Tarzan, Cowboy, Brothel, Whorehouse, and many other motifs.

 The staff there are very friendly and personable too.

-2) Sophisticated guests who are on a budget could always opt to stay at the little Century Hotel where everything is simple, quiet and friendly.
-The rooms might not be lavish, so this is the place to stay for those who wants to enjoy and explore the city rather than to staying in their hotel rooms.
-The rooms are affordable and should be the choice of visitors who wants to experience the classic South Beach experience.
-Whatever your style is, however you want to experience your vacation whether it could be luxurious to the part life, or the simple and quiet to the dining and art experience, everything is there for you on Ocean Drive, and you are at power to customize your vacation experience however you want to.
+2) Sophisticated guests who are on a budget could always opt to stay at the little Century Hotel where everything is simple, quiet, and friendly.
+The rooms might not be lavish, so this is the place to stay for those who want to enjoy and explore the city rather than stay in their hotel rooms.
+The rooms are affordable and should be the choice of visitors who want to experience the classic South Beach experience.
+Whatever your style is, however, you want to experience your vacation whether it could be luxurious to the part life, or simple and quiet to the dining and art experience, everything is there for you on Ocean Drive, and you are at power to customize your vacation experience however you want to.

 The Past of Ocean Drive!

-As the development of the South Beach area in Ocean Drive was rampant, some preservationists group saved a lot of historical buildings just to give you the opportunity to experience what was once historical landmarks during the Art Deco era of the 80s and beyond.
-And by holding onto these historical side of the past, it definitely help to build Ocean Drive, and Miami Beach to be what it is today.
+As the development of the South Beach area in Ocean Drive was rampant, some preservationist groups saved a lot of historical buildings just to give you the opportunity to experience what were once historical landmarks during the Art Deco era of the 80s and beyond.
+And by holding onto these historical sides of the past, definitely helps to build Ocean Drive, and Miami Beach to be what it is today.

-If you want to check prices for your next vacation in Ocean Drive, click here.
+If you want to check hotel prices for your next vacation in Ocean Drive Miami, click here.